 In preparing for the speech, Lincoln’s then-law partner William Herndon noted, “No former effort in the line of speech-making had cost Lincoln so much time and thought as this one.”
 Lincoln recognized that this speech could have a great impact upon his campaign for the presidency, and “searched through the dusty volumes of congressional proceedings in the State library, and dug deeply into political history.
 He was painstaking and thorough in the study of his subject.”

 The focus of Lincoln’s speech was slavery.
 He spent months researching to prove that the framers of the Constitution believed that the federal government should regulate the adoption of slavery in new territories.

 Initially, Lincoln’s speech was to be at Henry Ward Beecher’s church in Brooklyn.
-But when he arrived in New York City, he found that the event was moved to the Cooper Institute in Manhattan.
-Then on the unseasonably warm night of February 27, 1860, Lincoln addressed an audience of more than 1,500 New Yorkers at the Cooper Union.
+But when he arrived in New York City, he found that the event was moved to the Cooper Union in Manhattan.
+On the unseasonably warm night of February 27, 1860, Lincoln addressed an audience of more than 1,500 New Yorkers there.
 Many were initially shocked at his appearance.
 One person present that day recalled, “When Lincoln rose to speak, I was greatly disappointed.
 He was tall, tall, – oh how tall!
 And so angular and awkward that I had, for an instant, a feeling of pity for so ungainly a man.”